Camino Packing List: What to Bring

 • Power bank

-Especially useful on long stretches between towns or when staying in basic hostels.
+Especially useful on long stretches between towns or when staying in simple lodgings.

 • Safety pins